Codeintuition vs LeetCode: Structure vs Volume

 - Content freshnessCurated and stable, updated with new courses

 If the checked items describe your situation, LeetCode isn't just adequate, it's the right choice.
 The platform's strengths are specific and real.
-No single platform works for everyone, and the honest question is which gap you're actually trying to close.
+No single platform works for everyone, and the honest question is what's actually holding you back.

 - ✓You already understand core patterns and need volume practice to build speed